Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 And he came bearing gifts.

-“Congratulations on ‘yer victory, Mister President!
-Here’s a small gift ‘fer you from me, an’ a less small gift from the Clans o’ the Gao to the people o’ the United States!”
+"Congratulations on ‘yer victory, Mister President!
+Here’s a small gift ‘fer you from me, an’ a less small gift from the Clans o’ the Gao to the people o’ the United States!"

 The small gift was a simple stoneware vase bearing a handsome arrangement of alien flowers.
 Recalling his conversation with Naydra at the ball, Beau accepted it.
-“One of your creations?
-I understand flower arranging is one of your hobbies.”
+"One of your creations?
+I understand flower arranging is one of your hobbies."

-“Yeah.
-Kinda against type I guess...”
+"Yeah.
+Kinda against type I guess..."
 Daar pant-grinned.
-“But a man’s gotta ‘member what the point o’ all of it is, *yijao?”*
+"But a man’s gotta ‘member what the point o’ all of it is, *yijao?"*

-“...Sorry?”
+"...Sorry?"

-“Ah! *Yi* an’ *jao* are the Gaori words ‘fer yes and no. It means, uh…sorta both ‘y’know’ and ‘do we understand each other’ at the same time.”
+"Ah! *Yi* an’ *jao* are the Gaori words ‘fer yes and no. It means, uh…sorta both ‘y’know’ and ‘do we understand each other’ at the same time."

-“Actually, I think I have heard it before…” Chambliss recalled.
-“My grandchildren use it, I think.”
+"Actually, I think I have heard it before…" Chambliss recalled.
+"My grandchildren use it, I think."

-“Prob’ly!
-It’s kinda fascinatin’ how much our cultures’re cross-pollinatin’ these days.”
+"Prob’ly!
+It’s kinda fascinatin’ how much our cultures’re cross-pollinatin’ these days."
 Daar turned and gestured to his personal assistant.
-“Anyhoo.
-That less small gift.”
+"Anyhoo.
+That less small gift."

 The gift was presented in a wooden and glass display case, about the length of a man’s forearm, with a large and sturdy key.
 Inside, resting on the polished wood, was a slender spearhead.
 It wasn’t any kind of a complex ornate shape, but it wasn’t unadorned either: the metal had been engraved with Gaori text.

-“That there is from the spear that won Great Father Fyu his final victory at Wi Kao, an’ ended up makin’ him a Great Father in th’ first place.
-The poem he inscribed on it is a lament ‘fer more peaceful times...it’s a love poem, actually.”
+"That there is from the spear that won Great Father Fyu his final victory at Wi Kao, an’ ended up makin’ him a Great Father in th’ first place.
+The poem he inscribed on it is a lament ‘fer more peaceful times...it’s a love poem, actually."

-“To Mother Tiritya?”
+"To Mother Tiritya?"

-“Her, yes.
+"Her, yes.
 An’ the Females.
 An’ the Gao as a whole, too.
-Tricky wordplay there, *way* better’n I’ve ever managed...I’ll leave it ‘fer you ‘ta translate, if ‘ya want.”
+Tricky wordplay there, *way* better’n I’ve ever managed...I’ll leave it ‘fer you ‘ta translate, if ‘ya want."

 Beau regarded the artifact with a combination of awe and trepidation.
-“This seems like it would be a treasure of your people.”
+"This seems like it would be a treasure of your people."

-“It is.
+"It is.
 I ain’t giftin’ it lightly, Mister President.
 Consider it a gesture o’ trust an’ esteem.
-President Sartori’s expressed a sort o’ grudging respect o’ you, y’know.”
+President Sartori’s expressed a sort o’ grudging respect o’ you, y’know."

 Beau smiled and gestured to the couches, wondering whether or not that spearhead had a place in this office, or…